MYP Personal Projects 2013-2014 from Thomas Edison on Vimeo.

 a presentation of a business or organizational plan, a special event, or the development of a new community or student organization.

-You and your supervisor (a teacher assigned to you) must agree that whatever form the personal project takes, the finished product allows you to investigate and focus on a theme, topic and/or issue closely connected to at least one area of interaction of the MYP.
-It must include a report, as detailed in the “Personal Project Guide”.
+You and your supervisor (a teacher assigned to you) must agree that whatever form the personal project takes, the finished product allows you to investigate and focus on a theme, topic and/or issue closely connected to at least one global context of the MYP.
+It must include a report, which you will learn about in your Language and Literature (English 10) class.

 700 22nd Ave NE Minneapolis, MN 55418